matthewstokeley/objects/README.md

-methods for working with objects.
+methods for working with objects and arrays.

+`npm install && grunt build`